File access auditing

 Note

-File access auditing records end-user access data only from the time it was enabled.
+File access auditing records end-user access data only from the time it is enabled.
 That is, file access auditing doesn't generate audit event logs of end-user file, folder, and file share access activity that occurred before file access auditing was enabled.

 The maximum rate of access audit events supported is 5,000 events per second.
 Access audit events are not generated for each file read and write operation, but generated once per file metadata operation, such as when a user creates, opens, or deletes a file.